 Philippine beach and nature destinations are legendary, and rightly so.

-But Philippines cities—including the capital, Manila—are rarely on anyone’s bucket list.
+But Philippine cities—including the capital, Manila—are rarely on anyone’s bucket list.

 Is that a naïve oversight, or is Manila really best avoided?

 Manila is not the most exciting city in Asia, but it’s much more than just a gateway to exotic locales.
 It is worth visiting for a few days if you want to see a complex metropolis with tons of under-the-radar attractions.
 Manila’s congestion and chaos are pretty intense, but savvy visitors can often avoid the worst of them.

 By the way, understand that the city of Manila is just one of many in Metro Manila (which is officially called the National Capital Region, or NCR).

 It’s a large region and all the cities blend together, so natives and foreigners both use “Manila” to mean the whole metro area.
 I’ll do the same.

 (If you’re wondering what all is around the area, then check out this quick overview of all the cities in Metro Manila.)

 With that cleared up, we’ll cover the question from a few different angles.